top of page

 Materials

 In order to build a closed-cell foil kite as light as is the case with the Falcon there is no way around ultra-light canopy materials.
 Ernst has many years of experience with his paragliders and that's why we decided on the new Paratex Evolution material, developped in 2021.
-This material has not yet been used in any other kite and is highly coated with silicone on both sides.
+This material is highly coated with silicone on both sides.
 It therefore takes almost no water at all, but requires specially trained sewers in the production.
 The special feature of the ripstop fabric which weighs only 32 g/sqm is its extremely longlife high airtightness which puts other materials in the shade.
 This guarantees a high profile accuracy even after many hours on the water.

 Aerodynamics